 Ready to connect?
 Sign in to your IDA account, or create one now to get started.

-Current members of IDA can connect now on IDEA Connection, the global online network of place management professionals.
+Current members of IDA or the National Network of IDA Canada can connect now on IDEA Connection, the global online network of place management professionals.
 Share best practices, exchange ideas, quickly ask and respond to questions, and connect with peers.
 To login, use your existing IDA credentials.

 We invite you to view research on Quantifying the Value of Canadian Downtowns and The Value of Investing in Canadian Downtowns and learn about the priorities and strategies of IDA Canada in the Downtown Declaration documents below.